opengauss-mirror/Plugin/contrib/datavec/README.md

 #### Is replication supported?

-Yes, pgvector uses the write-ahead log (WAL), which allows for replication and point-in-time recovery.
+Yes, datavec uses the write-ahead log (WAL), which allows for replication and point-in-time recovery.

 #### What if I want to index vectors with more than 2,000 dimensions?